lesley88/garejeky/_posts/2021-10-15-how-to-prepare-egusi-soup.md

 5. Cook your meat with salt, onion and 1 seasoning cube.

    Once cooked, you can use the meat or fry with palm oil or vegetable oil.
-6. If what you have is fresh fish, fry with palm oil before using it.
+6. If what you have is fresh fish, fry with palm oil before using.
 If you are using dry fish, there is no need to fry.

 ## Cooking directions.